Graduate Students

 • salawler@iu.edu

-Sarah Lawler is a PhD student of English in rhetoric and an associate instructor for speech and composition.
+Sarah Lawler is an English PhD candidate in rhetoric, an associate instructor of speech, and an assistant director for composition.
 She graduated with a BA in English Education from the University of North Dakota in 2014; in 2021, she received an MA in English with a Literacy and Rhetorical Studies minor from the University of Minnesota Duluth.
-In the years between these degrees, she taught English language arts in middle and secondary school settings.
-As a scholar and researcher, she is interested in environmental rhetoric, especially as it pertains to land equity and land-use ethics.
-In “Field Mice,” one of her recent publications by ISLE: Interdisciplinary Studies of Literature and Environment, she explores the perniciousness of modern agribusiness as extensions of colonialism and capitalism.
-Currently, her work considers rhetorical ecologies of climate justice for human and more-than-human communities displaced by the climate crisis.
+In the time between these degrees, she taught English language arts in middle and secondary school settings.
+As a scholar and researcher, she is interested in environmental rhetoric, especially as it pertains to land equity and land-use ethics, climate diaspora and migration, and climate change discourse.
+Currently, her work considers rhetorics of reproductive justice through the interstices of climate uncertainty.
+You can find her publications in ISLE: Interdisciplinary Studies of Literature and EnvironmentSoundings: An Interdisciplinary Journal, and Peauxdunque Review.

 Benjamin Luczak